Venues for Civil ceremonies

 The current fee is £1700 which is payable at the time of application and provides a three year licence for the venue.
 A licence can't be granted for a 'one-off' occasion.
 Fees cannot be refunded or changes made to the application once it has been submitted.

 Once you are granted a licence your venue will be included in a national list of approved venues and anyone can approach you to hold a ceremony.
 Your licence will apply to both Marriages and Civil Partnerships.

 The licensing process normally takes six months:

 - When you express an interest a Registrar will visit to assess the suitability of your venue

 - You will then make a formal application and pay your fee (this is non-refundable)

-- The application will then be advertised in the local press to allow for an objections by the public.
+- The application will then be advertised to allow for an objections by the public.
 The fire service, building control, licensing and the register office will visit your venue and raise any concerns.